Eyes Wide Open (exhibit): Addition of a veteran suicide component

 Alarming studies of the suicide rate among veterans returning from the Iraq War led to the addition of a Veteran Suicide component to several state exhibits.
 Veteran suicides are considered a "hidden casualty count" of the Iraq War and are represented by white combat boots.

 Exhibit in popular media

 The exhibit was featured in blues musician Robert Cray’s music video for "Twenty".
-The song "Twenty" tells the story of a fictional serviceman who returns to The U.S. haunted by his experience in Iraq.
-The video stars an actual Iraq War veteran, 23-year-old Aidan Delgado.
+The song "Twenty" tells the story of a fictional serviceman who returns to the U.S. haunted by his experience in Iraq.
+The video stars an Iraq War veteran, 23-year-old Aidan Delgado.
 Cray did not know of the Eyes Wide Open exhibit when he came up with the concept for the song, but realized that the exhibit would be a meaningful way for the character in his song to come to terms with the death he faced in Iraq.
-Robert Cray’s album, also titled "Twenty" was nominated for a Grammy as Best Contemporary Blues Album of 2006.
+Robert Cray's album, also titled Twenty, was nominated for the 2006 Grammy Award for Best Contemporary Blues Album.